bossstein/newspanel/README.md

 ![Main Screen](main_screen.png)

-From here you may read any article by clicking on it's title.
-This will look like this:
+From here you may read any article by clicking on its title.
+It will look like this:

 ![Read Screen](read_screen.png)

-From the original list screen select the edit button on an article to edit that article:
+From the original list screen select the edit button on an article to edit attributes for that article:

 ![Edit Screen](edit_screen.png)